-Browse these pages to learn more about the University of Manchester Applied Palaeontology Research Group.
-This blog is written and regularly updated by palaeontologist Dr Phil Manning.
+Browse these pages to learn more about the work that Prof. Phil Manning and his colleagues undertake at the University of Manchester.
+This blog is written and updated by Phil Manning (STFC Leadership Fellow in Public Engagement).

 Saturday, 20 August 2011